jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 var start = 1
 var end   = 4
 for ii in start...end {
-	println("\(ii) squared is \(ii * ii)")
+	print("\(ii) squared is \(ii * ii)")
 }
 ```

 <code class="code-voice">(4 times)</code> is strange output, huh?
 Hover over <code class="code-voice">(4 times)</code> over there on the right.
 There are *Quick View* (looks like an eyeball) and *Value History* (white circle with +) buttons.
 Click *Value History* and behold the **Timeline** as it appears.
 The Timeline gives us console output (at the top) and the ability to watch lines of code.

 Also open in the *Console Output* window.
-This is the output of all the println() statements we've been making.
+This is the output of all the print() statements we've been making.
 If you close this window, just change your code and it will re-open with fresh output.

 When we loop, we're printing more than one thing - so there isn't a way to show those lines of output in the gutter, where we've been looking.
-In this case, when you click on *Value History* you're given a new window in the timeline that outputs the string for each time the loop executed, and the window is labeled with the line it's evaluating <code class="code-voice">println("\(index) squared is \(index * index)")</code>.
+In this case, when you click on *Value History* you're given a new window in the timeline that outputs the string for each time the loop executed, and the window is labeled with the line it's evaluating <code class="code-voice">print("\(index) squared is \(index * index)")</code>.

 Change the loop above, and watch the output in the Value History window change.
 Maybe make it do different math.